-6. Income Requirements for Crops
+6. Income Requirements for Crops and Timber Harvesting

-Property owners seeking a Williamson Act contract must demonstrate that in the three of the five immediately preceding years, the contracted parcel has met the following minimum annual gross income requirements resulting from the commercial sale of the agricultural commodity.
+Property owners seeking a Williamson Act contract must demonstrate that in the three of the five immediately preceding years, the contracted parcel has met the following minimum annual gross income requirements resulting from the commercial sale of the agricultural commodity or timber harvesting.
 Income requirements must then be met for the duration of the contract.